pegasus-isi/pegasus/share/pegasus/examples/awsbatch-black-nonsharedfs/README.md

 To create these we will use the pegasus-aws-batch client and edit the sample files in conf/ directory before proceeding
-a) sample-job-definition.json : Edit the attribute named image and replace it with the ARN of the container image you built for your account
+* sample-job-definition.json : Edit the attribute named image and replace it with the ARN of the container image you built for your account
-b) sample-compute-env.json : Edit the attributes subnets and securityGroupIds
+* sample-compute-env.json : Edit the attributes subnets and
+securityGroupIds

 Update the pegasusrc with your aws account and aws region to use